availproject/avail-light/core/src/api/v2/README.md

 - **modes** - active modes
 - **app_id** - if **app** mode is active, this field contains configured application ID
 - **genesis_hash** - genesis hash of the network to which the light client is connected
-- **network** - network host, version and spec version light client is currently con
+- **network** - network host, version and spec version light client is currently connected to
 - **blocks** - state of processed blocks

 ### Modes